zetxqx/gateway-api-inference-extension/site-src/api-types/inferencemodelrewrite.md

 ### Traffic Splitting (Canary Rollout)

-Divide incoming traffic for a single model name across multiple backend models.
-This is useful for A/B testing or gradual rollouts.
+Divide incoming traffic for a single model name across multiple adapters within the InferencePool.
+This is useful for A/B testing or gradual rollouts for LoRA adapter updates.

 ```yaml
 apiVersion: inference.networking.k8s.io/v1alpha2